-Exceed SCITT, like a university, is accredited by government to be a provider of initial teacher training (ITT) and to award the important Qualified Teacher Status (QTS) you need to become a qualified teacher.
+Exceed SCITT, like a university, is accredited by government to be a provider of Initial Teacher Training (ITT) and to award the Qualified Teacher Status (QTS) you need to become a qualified teacher.
 Exceed SCITT also awards QTS to its partners who offer School Direct programmes: Exceed Partnership, Shanidar School Direct and Westerton Partnership.
 We can tell you more during our free local briefing events.

 Exceed SCITT can also recruit trainees directly to its programmes; these are referred to provider-led places.
 In reality, the Exceed SCITT and Exceed Teaching Schools Alliance programmes are identical, they operate as the Bradford Hub, they work with the same schools in Bradford and Keighley and the trainees on both these training routes train together.
 Exceed SCITT was formed in 2016 building on the successes of Exceed Teaching Schools Alliance’s School Direct programmes over the 6 years before it was accredited as a school centred initial teacher training (SCITT) provider.